The Cost of Legibility

 Where does complexity go?

-But there’s a catch because legibility has a cost.
+But there’s a catch here because legibility has a cost.
 We’ve paid it with our own lives; we’ve become profiles and scores and performances and likes.
 We’ve made our selves predictable.
 Systems are no different.
 Flatten them and something dies.

 So they fixed it.